nv-legate/legate.core/README.md

 ## How Do I Install Legate?

+Pre-built docker images containing all Legate libraries are available on the [quickstart](https://github.com/nv-legate/quickstart) repo.
+You can also build Legate Core from source:

 ### Dependencies

 Legate has been tested on both Linux and Darwin operating systems, although only